 Further, he has represented some of the largest compliance entities and offset developers working in the carbon markets and on their design since inception.
-Chris has long taught on market regulatory and transactional issues, most recently lecturing on DER integration at Princeton’s Woodrow Wilson School.
-Chris started his career on Capitol Hill drafting energy and environmental market design legislation and has testified before Congress.
+Chris has lectured on market regulatory and transactional issues for many years, most recently presenting on DER integration at Princeton’s Woodrow Wilson School and automated contract systems/blockchain technology at the MIT Media Lab.
+Chris started his career on Capitol Hill, drafting energy and environmental market design legislation, and has testified before Congress.

 - Prior to returning to private practice, he served as Vice President at Pace Global Energy Services, LLC, a Siemens Company, in Fairfax, Virginia.
 He has helped lead development, offtake and financing for myriad clean energy projects, including wind, biomass, biofuel, landfill gas, natural gas, IGCC/CCS, cogeneration / combined heat and power as well as PV array generation.
 Further, he provided distributed energy resource / asset support to Pace’s leading C&I and MUSH energy management programs.

 - Counsels clients on the design of the electricity markets, including the latest developments of wholesale and retail power supply options, onsite generation and metering, microgrid and distributed generation frameworks, energy storage, demand response, the energy, ancillary service and capacity markets as well as emissions market positioning for energy assets.